 - Turn off the heat and let the pan stand for a few minutes till the spinach is wilted

-- Serve the veggies over brown rice, quinoa, or millet.
+- Serve your vegetable stir fry with brown rice, quinoa, or millet.

-Note: This is just one of the recipes specific for the Weight Loss BootCamp.
+Note: This vegetable stir fry is just one of the recipes specific for the Weight Loss BootCamp.
 Check it out!

-I hope you enjoyed my vegetable stir fry.
+I hope you enjoyed this healthy vegetable stir fry.